 As an environmental sociologist, I study and teach about how people make and respond to environmental change and how groups of people do or do not work out concerns about the material world.
-Much of my research focuses on the transformations that accompany efforts to change rural livelihoods and conserve natural resources in China.
-Drawing from scholarship in environmental sociology, political ecology, and coupled natural and human systems, I join social and biophysical data to understand how changing livelihoods and state-society relationships articulate with dynamic ecologies in the context of major environmental protection efforts.
-I am an assistant professor in the Department of Development Sociology at Cornell University.
+I am an assistant professor in the Department of Global Development (formerly Development Sociology) at Cornell University.

 In China, I have worked with ecologists, geographers, anthropologists, and agricultural scientists to understand how people and landscapes respond to efforts at rural development, reforestation, and biodiversity conservation.
 In a new project, our team is joining sociology, landscape ecology, and genetics to examine patterns of crop disease unfolding in smallholder, cooperative, and corporate apple orchards.

 Some recent publications: in World Development, Explaining Heterogeneous Afforestation Outcomes: How Community Officials and Households Mediate Tree Cover Change in China; in the Journal of Peasant Studies, Ecological Civilization in the Mountains: How Walnuts Boomed and Busted in Southwest China; and in The China Quarterly, Stabilizing Forests and Communities: Accommodative Buffering within China’s Collective Forest Tenure Reform.